F&M Stories

 Samples were analyzed in a Biosafety Level 2 (BSL-2) laboratory on campus.
 Amjad, Anderson and Chow received extensive training to handle biological materials.

-It was the first instance of F&M student research involving the collection of human biospecimens from a non-campus community.
+It's the first instance of F&M research involving the collection of human biospecimens from a non-campus community.

-“The fact that this was the first human subjects research study collecting biospecimens on campus is pretty amazing.
-That means public health students – and even our pre-med students – can get these valuable experiences as undergraduates, Tripp said.
+“The fact that this was the first human subjects research study of its kind is pretty amazing.
+That means public health students – and even our pre-med students – can get these valuable experiences as undergraduates,” Tripp said.

 “That's pretty rare at a small liberal arts college,” she added.